 Materials: G hook, carabiner, worsted weight in a variety of colors, 2 tiny rubber bands (Goody hair bands work great)

-- First flower: attach orange yarn to tip of first ch (hanging down from carabiner).
-All stitches are worked into this stitch at tip of chain. ch 2, 2dc in st, ch 2, sl st in st, repeat 4 more times.
+First flower: attach orange yarn to the tip of the first ch (hanging down from carabiner).
+All stitches are worked into this stitch at tip of chain. *ch 2, 2dc in st, ch 2, sl st in st*, repeat 4 more times.
 Finish off and weave in ends.

 As we were checking out I found this little tote for only 50 cents!
 As I looked at it I realized it was a big tote!
 So when I got home I opened it, fluffed it in the dryer a bit and dressed it up!